Sunday Adelaja: Ministry

-The church has been credited with playing an active role in the popular gatherings that eventually led to the Orange Revolution.
-Sunday Adelaja has, however, denounced in Ukrainian media his implied initiation of the Orange Revolution.
-The mayor of Kyiv, Leonid Chernovetsky, is a member of the Embassy of God, but he is in opposition to the principal actors of the Orange Revolution, including Premier Yulia Tymoshenko.
-President Viktor Yushchenko has provided Adelaja with a certificate of thankfulness for his support in the Orange Revolution.
-During the protests, the church erected a tent chapel on Independence Square and offered shelter to thousands of people who came to Kyiv.
+Adelaja has frequently faced racism from his critics in the Orthodox Church.

 Awards and honors

 In October 2010, Sunday Adelaja was one of the foreigners in Ukraine who were awarded The Most Influential Expats 2010 by the Kyiv Post newspaper.

 In May 2009, Sunday Adelaja became The Face of Kyiv 2009.
 The annual competition was conducted by the magazine Afisha and Adelaja took the first place with more than 1/3 of the votes, beating to the second position, the most popular actor in Ukraine, Bohdan Stupka; to the third place, the Heavy weight boxer Vitali Klitschko; to the fourth place, one of the richest Entrepreneurs in Ukraine, Viktor Pinchuk; and to the fifth place the Mayor of Kyiv, Leonid Chernovetskyi.

 At the Azusa Street Revival Festival on Saturday April 25, 2009, Sunday Adelaja received the first International William J. Seymour Award.
 This award is given to ministers who exhibit the characteristics of William J. Seymour.
 A statement from the award committee said: "This year we will award an international and national recipient: The international recipient will be Pastor Sunday Adelaja who is a Nigerian-born leader with an apostolic gift for the 21st century.
 In his mid-thirties Pastor Sunday has already proven to be one of the world's most dynamic communicators and church planters and is regarded as the most successful pastor in Europe with over 25,000 members as well as daughter and satellite churches in over 35 countries worldwide".

 In March 2008 the Archbishop Benson Idahosa Prize for Missionary Exploits was presented to Rev. Sunday Adelaja in recognition of his missionary exploits and social engagement in Kyiv, Ukraine and around the world.

 In March 2007 Sunday Adelaja became an Honorable Member of the Euroasian International Chamber of Commerce.

-In May 2004 The Redeemed Christian Church of God (RCCG) Holland Mission gave a Special Appreciation to Pastor Sunday Adelaja for being part of what God is using His church to do in reaching out to the people of the Netherlands.
+In May 2004 The Redeemed Christian Church of God (RCCG) Holland Mission gave a Special Appreciation to Adelaja for being part of what God is using His church to do in reaching out to the people of the Netherlands.

-Pastor Sunday was honored to be on a first page article of the Wall Street Journal on July 21, 2006.

-Pastor Sunday was honored to open the U.S. Senate in prayer on April 23, 2007.

-Pastor Sunday was honored to speak twice at the United Nations on August 23, 2007.
+Adelaja opened the U.S. Senate in prayer on April 23, 2007, and spoke twice at the United Nations on August 23, 2007.